-‘Teen Mom’ Star Catelynn Lowell and Tyler Baltierra Expecting Third Baby
+‘Teen Mom’ Star Catelynn Lowell And Tyler Baltierra Expecting Third Baby

-Teen Mom OG star’s Catelynn Lowell and Tyler Baltierra are having another baby.
+Teen Mom OG stars Catelynn Lowell and Tyler Baltierra are having another baby.
 The couple officially announced the good news to their fans on Thursday.

 According to a Sept.
 13 report by E!
 Online, Catelynn Lowell and Tyler Baltierra are expecting their third child together.
 As many Teen Mom OG fans will remember, the pair welcomed their first daughter, Carly, when they were still in high school.
 They made the hard decision to place the little girl up for adoption while documenting the painful process for the MTV reality series.

 Later, the couple welcomed a second daughter, Nova, and also tied the knot.
 Last year they revealed via the reality series that they were pregnant again.
 However, Lowell tragically suffered a miscarriage in the early stages of her pregnancy.
-The situation sent Catelynn into a depression which got so bad she says she began to contemplate suicide.
+The situation sent Catelynn into a depression which got so bad, she says she began to contemplate suicide.
 Cate then headed to rehab to do some work on her mental health.

 “The big news is that we are expecting our rainbow baby.
 This baby is our rainbow after the storm.
 I’m super excited,” Catelynn Lowell said while announcing that she was pregnant again this week.